Carlyss, LA — 2015-Present

 To evaluate the potential for utilizing phytoremediation in highly contaminated areas and evaluate the remedial and hydraulic impact of the TreeWell system on VOCs in the groundwater.

 The TreeMediation implementation consisted of 90 TreeWell units among three different locations in Carlyss, Louisiana.
 TreeWell units were installed in 20 by 20 foot spacing at 25 feet below ground surface.
-In December, 2015, a set of hackberry, Russian olive, live oak, and black locust trees were planted in each of the 18 TreeWell units during Phase I in the first Carlyss location.
-One set of units was filled with engineered soil, a second set filled was with a mixture of soil and ZVI, and a third set was filled with a mixture of soil, ZVI, and Daramend.
-Phase II began in June, 2017, when Black locust and willow trees were planted in 18 additional TreeWell units which were installed with the same parameters in a second Carlyss location.
-Finally, in December, 2019, Phase III of the project commenced as 51 additional straw TreeWell units were installed in the third Carlyss location, with 35 willow and 25 black locust trees were planted in March, 2020.
+In December 2015, a set of hackberry, Russian olive, live oak, and black locust trees were planted in each of the 18 TreeWell units during Phase I in the first Carlyss location.
+One set of units was filled with engineered soil with organic matter amendments, a second set was filled with a mixture of soil and zero-valent iron (ZVI), and a third set was filled with a mixture of soil, ZVI, and Daramend® (a proprietary electron donor).
+Phase II began in June 2017, when black locust and willow trees were planted in the 18 close-bottomed liner straw TreeWell units which were installed in a second Carlyss location.
+The straw TreeWell units were divided into zones with targeted depths of 44-115 feet below ground surface.
+One set of shallow units were filled with a mixture of soil and ZVI, and the second set of shallow units and set of deep units were filled with engineered soil with organic matter amendments.
+Finally, in December 2019, Phase III of the project commenced as 51 additional straw TreeWell units were installed in the third Carlyss location, with 35 willow and 25 black locust trees were planted in March 2020.
 A monitoring network consisting of piezometers and camera tubes were installed to monitor the effectiveness of the TreeWell system to enhance biodegradation of the COC in shallow soils and groundwater and exert hydraulic influence on shallow groundwater.

 Results to Date: